 How does Merck protect the privacy of children?

 In general, Merck Web sites are not directed at children and most of the online services that we offer are designed for individuals who are 18 years of age or older.
 Where requests for information about a medication are permitted by law, individuals requesting information about a medication that is indicated for use in children must be 18 years of age or older.

 We do not knowingly collect personal information from children under 13 years of age.
 If you are a parent or guardian that has knowledge that we have collected information from your child, please contact the Merck Privacy Office to request removal.

 From time to time, some Merck web sites and other online resources may provide optional features for children.
 When we do offer those features, we will take appropriate steps to ensure that verifiable parental consent is obtained prior to any collection, use or disclosure of personal information from children.

 How may I access and correct personal information about me?

-To gain access to personal information about you collected online, and to keep it accurate, complete and current, you may contact us at the address most relevant to you.
+To gain access to personal information about you collected online, and to keep it accurate, complete and current, or to request deletion, you may contact us at the address most relevant to you.
+In some cases, where we are required to retain information by law or regulation, or to continue to manage a service you have requested, or to ensure that we honor your preferences, or for other necessary business purposes, we may not be able to delete certain personal information about you.
 Where offered, you also may update personal information about you online by modifying information that you previously have entered into forms or data fields on our Web sites.
 Where permitted by law, your ability to access and correct personal information will be limited where access and correction would: inhibit Merck’s ability to comply with a legal or ethical obligation, inhibit Merck’s ability to investigate, make or defend legal claims, result in disclosure of personal information about a third party, result in breach of a contract or disclosure of trade secrets or other proprietary business information belonging to Merck or a third party.

 What is Merck's contact address for privacy questions?